+Statistical Analysis

 Chapter 3

 Results

 Corroborating previous findings, ACO1-5 populations were shorter lived than CO1-5 populations (Chippindale, A. K. et al. 1997)

 .

 On day 14, there were two controls, uninfected and “control,” the latter didn’t receive any spray, while the former received a spray of Silwet in water.
 What was the different between uninfected groups and control groups?
 Visually it looks like in the ACO there was no difference between uninfected and control, but in the CO there was.